2017 Comprehensive Plan & Vashon-Maury Island CSA Subarea Plan

 Vashon-Maury Island CSA Background

-The 2017 Comprehensive Plan update will be focused on the proposed Vashon-Maury Island CSA Plan.
+The 2017 Comprehensive Plan update will be focused on the proposed Vashon-Maury Island CSA Subarea Plan.
 A CSA Subarea Plan is a 20-year, multi-discipline, integrated policy document that applies the countywide goals of the King County Comprehensive Plan to a smaller geographic area.
 You can learn more about King County’s CSA Subarea Planning Program, including the schedule for future CSA planning activities in other unincorporated areas, here.